Emergency Care

 Yes.
 We see patients from across Central Florida, and we have helped urgent travelers and visitors from much farther.
 Call us and explain your situation.

 Call us at (352) 293-2800.
-If you are calling outside of business hours, leave a message and we will respond as quickly as we can.
+Established patients: after hours, use the emergency number we gave you — it reaches Dr. Jackson directly.
+If you are not yet our patient and it is outside business hours, leave a message and we will respond as quickly as we can.